-The process that starts with a verifier's proof request and ends with the verification of the proof that the holder created by the verifier is called ``\ac{vp}''~\citep{schlatt2021kyc}.
-The simplest and least privacy-oriented \ac{vp} involves sending one or multiple credentials that include the requested identity attributes directly to the verifier, such that the verifier can extract the needed attributes and verify the issuer's digital signature and the fulfillment of the other requirements from the proof request directly.
-As this means that the verifier could forward the credentials to other parties and impersonate the holder, this type of \ac{vp} must include a digital signature with the holder's ``binding key'' on a challenge communicated by the verifier in the proof request for each credential.
-The public binding key is a part of the credential, whereas the holder never shares their private binding key.
-Holder binding is also essential when the corresponding binding key-pair needs special protection, for instance, because regulators demand particularly high security both regarding attacks and the potential voluntary sharing of credentials.
-In these cases, smart cards or smartphone-embedded secure elements can be used to generate the key-pair and protect the corresponding private key.
+The process that starts with a verifier's proof request and ends with the verification of the proof that the holder created by the verifier is called ``\ac{vp}''~\citep{schlatt2021kyc,feulner2022ticketing}.
+The simplest and arguably least privacy-oriented \ac{vp} involves sending one or multiple credentials that include the requested identity attributes directly to the verifier.
+The verifier can extract the required attributes and verify the issuer's digital signature and the fulfillment of the other requirements from the proof request directly (e.g., non-expiration) for each credential.
+This approach implies that the verifier could forward credentials to other parties and impersonate the holder.
+To mitigate such simple replay attacks, this common type of \ac{vp} must include a digital signature with the holder's ``binding key'' on the random number (``challenge/nonce'') communicated by the verifier in the proof request for each credential.
+The binding public key is a part of the credential, whereas the holder never shares their private binding key~\citep{dutto2020pqzkpvc,chadwick2022openid}.